 A culinary journey from Thailand for Berlin

-It was Sunday afternoon in the Thai Park and the atmosphere was incredible.
-People gathered with their friends and family, sat on blankets and enjoyed the sunny weather in Berlin.
+It was Sunday afternoon in the Thai Park in Berlin and the atmosphere was incredible.
+People gathered with their friends and family, sat on blankets and enjoyed the sunny weather in the city.
 Although it was only mid-April, it felt like Summer in Berlin.
 On the opposite side of the park, the scene was rather hectic.
 Here, Thai women tried to sell some of the most known Thai dishes: Pad Thai, Tom Kha Gai and Sticky Mango Rice were of course in the menu.

-Still, Summer weekends are the best for enjoying the Thai Park.
-The temperature in Berlin rises to 35°C, Berliners tend to be more relaxed and the feeling at the Thai Park totally transports you to some market in South East Asia.
+Still, Summer weekends are the best for enjoying the Thai Park in Berlin.
+The temperature here rises to 35°C, Berliners tend to be more relaxed and the feeling at the Thai Park totally transports you to some market in South East Asia.

 Insider Tip: Some stalls prepare the meal in front of you.
 These stalls tend to be crowded, but at the same time, these are known to be the best ones.
 They use the freshest ingredients from the market and it is like having a personal Thai chef cooking for you.